SPOUSAL SPONSORSHIP

 BOOK A FREE CONSULTATION

-• A genuine and ongoing relationship
+• Insufficient proof of genuine relationship

 Common-Law Partner Sponsorship